Terms & Conditions of Use of OCA Website

 Term means the duration of the Subscription to which the End User has the right to access the Content on the Website.

-Upgrades means any modifications, new or revised versions of the source code that the Program requires to operate more efficiently or effectively as determined by OCA at its sole discretion.
+Upgrades means any modifications, new or revised versions of the source code which the Program requires to operate more efficiently or effectively, as determined by OCA in its sole discretion.

-Website means Program operated under licence from Nobelle Pty Ltd ACN 134 454 541 as Trustee for the Brook Family Trust located at the URL www.ourchildren.com.au which the End User obtains a right to use.
+Website means the Program operated under licence from Nobelle Pty Ltd ACN 134 454 541 as Trustee for the Brook Family Trust located at the URL www.ourchildren.com.au, which the End User obtains a right to use.

 Works means the source code embedded in the software that contains all algorithms, source code, and system logic relating to the Program that is subject to this End User Licence and Hosting Agreement which OCA operates under licence from Nobelle Pty Ltd ACN 134 454 541 as Trustee for the Brook Family Trust.

-(ii) a statute, regulation or provision enacted in replacement of that Statutory Provision.
+- a statute, regulation or provision enacted in replacement of that Statutory Provision;

-(g) including and similar expressions are not words of limitation.
+- including and similar expressions are not words of limitation;

-(h) where a word or expression is given a particular meaning, other parts of speech and grammatical forms of that word or expression have a corresponding meaning.
+- where a word or expression is given a particular meaning, other parts of speech and grammatical forms of that word or expression have a corresponding meaning;

-(i) headings and the table of Contents are for convenience only and do not form part of this Agreement or affect its interpretation.
+- headings and the table of Contents are for convenience only and do not form part of this Agreement or affect its interpretation; and

 2. Licence and payment